soflyj/OrderUp/README.md

 ﻿# OrderUp

-**OrderUp** is a multi-tenant .NET Web API designed to support bakeries (tenants), with secure user management, order processing, activity logging, and CI/CD deployment support.
+**OrderUp** is a multi-tenant .NET Web API designed to support Vendories (tenants), with secure user management, order processing, activity logging, and CI/CD deployment support.
 Built with Clean Architecture, it is modular, testable, and scalable.

 ---